When you are writing an email in business, it’s a common mistake to overlook the tone.

 - Happy to help where I can

-When you are all set to create the voice and tone for your email, here are a few of the important steps that can help in making the process easier.
+When you are all set to create the voice and tone for your email, here are a few important steps that can help make the process easier.

 Determining The Target Audience

-The first step that you need to understand is the target audience, identifying it can help a specific group of people that you want to reach with the services, product, and marketing.
+The first step you need to understand is the target audience; identifying it can help a specific group of people you want to reach with the services, product, and marketing.

 Because of this and to make it clear, here are a few questions that you should ask :